catinprogress/SOFT3202/A1/SRS.md

 FR-16 (Medium): If a user requests contributor data when the GitHub API rate limit has exceeded, the system shall display "GitHub API rate limit exceeded.
 Please try again later" and resume processing requests when the rate limit resets. (map: URS-12)

-FR-17 (Medium) If a user specifies an unauthorized organization name on the command line, the system shall prevent access and display "Access denied: unauthorised organisation".(map: URS-12; negative)
+FR-17 (Medium) If a user specifies an unauthorized organization name on the command line, the system shall prevent access and display "Access denied: unauthorised organisation". (map: URS-12; negative)

 FR-18 (Medium) If a user specifies a non-existing organisation or repository name on the command line, the system shall display "Invalid URL provided". (map: URS-12; negative)

-FR-19 (Medium) If the user specifies an empty organization or repository name (i.e. no content/initial commit exists) on the command line, the system shall display "No contributions found". (map: URS-12; negative)
+FR-19 (Medium) If a user specifies an existing organization or repository name for which no contributor data/initial commit is found, the system shall display "No contributions found". (map: URS-12; negative)

-FR-20 (Medium) If a contributor requests to view their specific ranking for a repository that they have made no contributions to, the system shall display "No user contributions found".(map: URS-04; negative)
+FR-20 (Medium) If no personal contributions are found for the specified contributor name in a non-empty repository, the system shall display "No user contributions found".(map: URS-04; negative)

-FR-21 (Medium) The system shall only include contributors with at least one commit when processing and displaying contributor rankings within a given organisation or repository. (map: URS-06)

-FR-22 (Medium) If a contributor requests to view their specific ranking in a time period for which they have made no contributions, the system shall display "No user contributions found for the specified time period". (map: URS-05; negative)
+FR-21 (Medium) If no personal contributions are found for the specified contributor name and time period in a non-empty repository, the system shall display "No user contributions found for the specified time period". (map: URS-05; negative)

 ## 4. Interfaces